John Rudge: Return to Port Vale

 On 4 October 2017, he returned to Port Vale in an advisory role to assist his former defender Neil Aspin, who had just been appointed manager.
 He was appointed as club president on 10 August 2019.
 He was inducted into the Stoke-on-Trent Sporting Hall of Fame.
-At statue of Rudge was unveiled at Vale Park for his 80th birthday in October 2024.
+A statue of Rudge was unveiled at Vale Park for his 80th birthday in October 2024.
+His was one of four faces painted onto a community mural at Vale Park in December 2025, alongside Roy Sproson, Robbie Earle and Tom Pope.

 Managerial style

 Rudge had an attacking philosophy based on a one-and-two-touch style and preferred to play a 4–4–2 formation.
 Though he got his teams to play attractive football, he was meticulous and rather cautious.
 He thoroughly researched opposition players and informed his players on weaknesses to exploit and strengths to watch out for.
 He was reluctant to use substitutions unless a player was injured as he believed the first XI he had selected could get the job done over the ninety minutes.
 He tended not to lose his temper after a bad performance, and instead Robbie Earle said that he had the "ability to make you feel guilty about playing badly".

 He had the knack of spotting talented players, signing them cheaply, and then selling them to bigger clubs for a large profit.
 In addition to being an excellent judge of talent, he had to be a skilled negotiator.
 He spent most of his free time scouting players, saying that "I would pride myself in knowing almost every player in the Football League down to the colour of his eyes".
 In all he made a profit for Port Vale of almost £5 million in the transfer market.
 However, Port Vale's budget meant that he always worked with only a skeleton staff of one first-team coach, one youth team coach and one part-time physiotherapist, meaning that he "would be cast in the role of chief cook and bottle washer, gaffer, chief coach, chief scout, press officer, psychologist, psychiatrist and chief negotiator of all manner of things".